Rei-SwitchBot/faq/en-us/Hub Series.md

 5. Switch to a mobile hotspot connection and attempt the update again.
 6. Try recovering the firmware of your Hub Mini.
 - Unplug the Hub Mini.
-- Hold the button on the devive while plugging it back in.
+- Hold the button on the device while plugging it back in.
 - Open the SwitchBot app, go to Profile > Firmware recovery, and follow the instructions.

 7. Remove and reset Hub Mini.